 Summary: In this laboratory, you will explore various aspects of the Vector data type that Scheme provides as an alternative to lists.

 a.
-In DrScheme's interaction window, type in a vector literal that denotes a vector containing just the two elements 3.14159 and 2.71828.
-How does DrScheme display the value of this vector?
+In the Interaction pane, type in a vector literal that denotes a vector containing just the two elements 3.14159 and 2.71828.
+How does MediaScript display the value of this vector?

 b.
 Create a vector that contains the same two values by using the